bosch-buderus-wp/grafana-dashboards/README.md

 Please note that the visualizations assume that you solely use electricity from the grid - no own solar power.

 Additional dashboards featuring historical data sourced from InfluxDB will be available soon.

+## FAQ

+**Q: I'm seeing "Field not found" errors in the visualizations.
+What can I do?**

+A: This usually indicates that Grafana can't reach your ems-esp gateway.
+Ensure that your ems-esp is running and accessible on your network.
+You can configure the ems-esp host by setting the Grafana variable `emsesp_host` in the Grafana dashboard settings.
+By default, it is configured to `http://ems-esp`.

+**Q: My visualizations, which use the InfluxDB, do not present any data.
+How can I fix this?**

+A: This error can occur if the entity names used in the Grafana panel queries do not exactly match the names stored in your InfluxDB or if your InfluxDB does not contain a dedicated measurement per entity.
+In these cases, simply adapt the queries according to your InfluxDB schema.

 ## Contributing